Top Ten Mexican Slang

 CULO – ass — CULERO – “ass seller,” but it is really used the way we use “asshole.”

-Thanks, and for more slang check out Part 2 here.
+For more slang check out Part 2 here.

 Please click here for more books I recommend for studying Spanish.